-King serves on the advisory board for South by Southwest Interactive for more than a decade, and for the last seven years he’s been the final co-emcee and judge for the SXSW Accelerator pitch competition.
-He also served as the vice president of the Indiana Writers Center board and an advisory board member for F+W’s StoryWorld Conference.
+King has served on the advisory board for South by Southwest Interactive for more than a decade and was the final co-emcee and judge for the SXSW Pitch competition in its first seven years.
+Previously, he served as the vice president of the Indiana Writers Center board and an advisory board member for F+W’s StoryWorld Conference.

 Author contact Info: